-Games Domain's review echoes my thoughts about the game: "[Righteous Fire adds significant play areas and enhancements to the original Privateer game.]
+Games Domain's review echoes my thoughts about the game: "[Righteous Fire adds significant play areas and enhancements to the original.]
 There are three areas of change: 1) Kill breakdown: you can now see how many of the various types of factions' ships that you have knocked off.
-This also shows your current relationship to these factions.
-This is a great boon in trying to figure out how to restore friendly relations with some factions, as this is based on kill ratios that you have run up of one faction vs. another.
-2) Ship enhancements: Seven enhancements for each major ship component except scanners.
-Some have very subtle or hard to detect changes, while others are really clear – like better shields and armour.
-These all cost but for those who have run up the bank accoutn in the original, these are all immediatly available.
-3) Keyboard: there are now keys for increasing shield level step by step instead of having to wipe out your shields and then select highest setting to step backwards.
+This also shows your current relationship with these factions.
+This is a great boon in trying to figure out how to restore friendly relations with some factions, as this is based on kill ratios.
+2) Ship enhancements: seven for each major ship component except the scanners.
+Some have very subtle or hard-to-detect changes, while others are really clear – like better shields and armour.
+These all cost money but for those who have run up the bank account in the original, are all immediately available.
+3) Keyboard: there are now keys for increasing shield levels step by step instead of having to cycle through the other options.
 There is also a key for setting throttle to maximum instead of having to hit the + key repeatedly.

 Reviewed by: Underdogs